sensedeep/dynamodb-onetable/README.md

 ## Quick Tour

 Import the OneTable library.
-If you are not using ES modules or Typescript, use `require` to import the libraries.
+If you are not using ES modules or TypeScript, use `require` to import the libraries.

 ```javascript
 import {Table} from 'dynamodb-onetable'